Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to edit the selected products.
 This button is only displayed, when the checkbox of at least one product is selected.
 The mass editing is only recommended if you select more that one product.
   For detailed information, see [Mass editing](/PIM/Operation/01_ManageProducts.md#mass-editing).

-Depending on the selection in the drop-down list *Variants*, the table displays all products or just the master products without their product variants.
+Depending on the selection in the *Variants* drop-down list, the product list displays all products or just the master products without their product variants.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Images*
   Image of the product.